onsip/sipjs.com/content/api/0.7.0/ua.md

 ### `message`

 Fired when an incoming MESSAGE request is received.
+Valid messages are automatically accepted by SIP.js, to confirm delivery of this message.

 #### `on('message', function (message) {})`